rothgar/netdata-wiki/General-Info---node.d.md

 # node.js plugins

+Node.js is perfect for asynchronous operations, and since data collection should not be a CPU intensive task, using node.js for data collection provides an ideal solution.

+`node.d.plugin` is a netdata plugin that provides an abstraction layer to allow easy and quick development of data collectors in node.js.
+It also manages all its data collectors (placed in `/usr/libexec/netdata/node.d`) using a single instance of node, thus lowering the memory footprint of data collection.

+Of course, there can be independent plugins written in node.js (placed in `/usr/libexec/netdata/plugins`).
+These will have to be developed using the guidelines of **[[External Plugins]]**.

 To run `node.js` plugins you need to have `node` installed in your system.

 In some older systems, the package named `node` is not node.js.
 It is a terminal emulation program called `ax25-node`.
 In this case the node.js package may be referred as `nodejs`.
 Once you install `nodejs`, you will have to link `/usr/bin/nodejs` to `/usr/bin/node` for this plugin to work, so that typing `node` in your terminal, opens node.js.
 For more information check the **[[Installation]]** guide.

+## configuring `node.d.plugin`

+`node.d.plugin` can work even without any configuration, if it can find an operational collector in `/usr/libexec/netdata/node.d`.

+Using its configuration file `/etc/netdata/node.d.conf` you can control its default behaviour

+*FIXME: document the options and the file format*

 ## debugging collectors written for node.d.plugin

-`node.d.plugin` is a netdata plugin that provides an abstraction layer to allow easy and quick development of data collectors in node.js.
-It also manages all its data collectors (in `/usr/libexec/netdata/node.d`) using a single instance of node, thus lowering the memory footprint of data collection.
-Node.js is perfect for asynchronous operations, and since data collection should not be a CPU intensive task, using node.js for data collection provides an ideal solution.

-Of course, there can be plugins written in node.js that are independent (placed in `/usr/libexec/netdata/plugins`).
-To test them you should refer to their documentation.

-So, this is how to test `node.d.plugin` collectors, which are placed in `/usr/libexec/netdata/node.d`:
+To test `node.d.plugin` collectors, which are placed in `/usr/libexec/netdata/node.d`:

 You can run `node.d.plugin` by hand, with something like this: